royalboe/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Description

-This week is for learning the basics of docker and containerizing a flask backend application and a react frontend application
+This week is for learning the basics of docker and containerizing a flask backend application and a react frontend application.

 ### Create a table